maxine-jay/group-array-elements/README.md

 Please ensure you have NodeJS installed.
 If not, you can install [here](https://nodejs.org/en)

-Then, in order to see a sample solution, open your terminal from the root and run node index.js
+Then, in order to see a sample solution, open your terminal from the root of the project and run node index.js.
+The sample solution will be logged to the terminal.
 ```
 node index.js
 ```